 - Phototesting.
-A specialist in skin conditions (dermatologist) exposes small areas of your skin to measured amounts of UVA and UVB light to try to reproduce the problem.
-If your skin reacts to UV radiation, you're considered sensitive to sunlight (photosensitive) and may have polymorphous light eruption or another light-induced disorder.
+A specialist in skin conditions (dermatologist) exposes small areas of your skin to measured amounts of ultraviolet A (UVA) and ultraviolet B (UVB) light to try to reproduce the problem.
+If your skin reacts to ultraviolet (UV) radiation, you're considered sensitive to sunlight (photosensitive) and may have polymorphous light eruption or another light-induced disorder.

 Other light-induced conditions

 Your health care provider might need to rule out other disorders characterized by light-induced skin reactions.
 These conditions include:

 - Chemical photosensitivity.
 A number of chemicals — drugs, medicated lotions, fragrances, plant products — can induce photosensitivity.
 When this occurs, the skin reacts each time it's exposed to sunlight after ingesting or coming into contact with a particular chemical.

 - Solar urticaria.
 Solar urticaria is a sun-induced allergic reaction that produces hives — raised, inflamed, itchy welts that appear and disappear on the skin.
 The welts can appear within a few minutes of sun exposure and last for a few minutes to hours.
 Solar urticaria is a chronic condition that can last for years.

 - Lupus rash.
 Lupus is an inflammatory disorder that affects a number of body systems.
 One symptom is the appearance of a bumpy rash on areas of skin exposed to sunlight, such as the face, neck or upper chest.